semmel/StaticLand/README.md

 - third-party data types can be integrated in this concept without altering or augmenting their provided data type, but by simply writing another set of operations.

 ### FantasyLand
 It is worth mentioning the competing concept of *FantasyLand*.
 It features a *unified set of operations* which operate on *all* compatible data types.
-It does so be enforcing compatible data types to implement a particular protocol – i.e. carefully named object methods.
+Technically, it does so be enforcing compatible data types to implement a particular protocol – i.e. carefully named object methods.
+The benefits are clear:

+- Each common function (e.g. `map`) has to be imported *only* in it's FantasyLand version to work with all applicable data types (e.g. `Functor`).
+- Calling a free static common function with a wrong data type is no longer possible.

 The free static functions of FantasyLand are just a *shell* which *delegates* to the operation implemented in the particular method of the data object.
 One prominent provider of such shell functions is the FP toolkit [Ramda][ramda-homepage].
+Like Ramda [`@visisoft/staticland/fantasyland`](fantasyland.md) also provides these common functions, with the exception that they also support `Promise`.

 Behind the promising advantage of having a unified set of operations, FantasyLand has drawbacks.
 Even among Ramda users its adoption is not 100% which [this comment][adispring-comment] illustrates.

 - Library authors need to be convinced to understand the [FantasyLand protocol][fl-ref] and implement it in their data types.
 - Often libraries already provide free static functions like `map` and `chain` tailored to their data type.
 These integrate nicely with the StaticLand concept.
-- The FantasyLand specification has several versions, allowing for a possible mismatch between FP toolkit and the data type library
+- The FantasyLand specification has several versions, allowing for a possible mismatch between FP toolkit and the data type library.

 In the search to overcome these drawbacks the concept of *StaticLand* was discovered.
 Both concepts are compared in an [article by James Sinclair][sinclair-static-land].